Updated July 15, 2023

 Examples of Accounting Equations

-Johnson INC. purchased a machine for $200000 and paid $100000 in cash; the rest was allowed to be paid later.
+Johnson INC. purchased a machine for $200000 and paid $100000 in cash; the rest could be paid later.
 The transaction results in an inflow of machines, an outflow of cash, and the creation of liability for the balance amount to be paid.

 - $200000 – $100000 = $100000 + 0